 The word “apocalypse” is mostly associated with the future catastrophic end of the world and usually the Battle of Armageddon (Megiddo).
 The mind may also wonder unto the Book of Revelation.
 Christians should consider the use of this word in the New Testament and get a complete God-breathed perception that may change their understanding of apocalypse.

-The word itself is very interesting in its use in the New Testament.
+The word “apocalypse” is very interesting in its use in the New Testament.
 The Greek word is apocalupsis and occurs 18 times in its noun form in the New Testament.
 The verb form apocalupto appears 26 times.
 One might wonder, “How does one accomplish apocalupto?”
 This will be answered.
 The noun and the verb are usually used in the same context in the New Testament.
 How many times does this word appear in the Book of Revelation?
-The word appears once, and it is the first word.
+The word appears once, and it is the first word, “[The] Revelation of Jesus Christ, which God gave him to show unto his servants, the things which must quickly come to pass: and He sent and signified by His angel unto His servant John” (Rev 1:1).

 An “apocalypse” is simply a revelation usually from God that reveals a mystery of something that was hidden.
 Merriam-Webster’s Dictionary presents an apocalypse as either three things: a writing of imagery of a cataclysm, prophetic revelation and, or a great disaster.
 Merriam-Webster’s definition is a correct definition for reflecting common usage but not about the biblical meaning.
 Most people associate the term with the end times and Jesus’s coming.
 However, apocalypse is not one specific event future, present, or past.
 Jesus declared in Matthew 10:26, “Therefore do not fear them, for there is nothing covered that shall not be revealed [apocalupto]…” (cf. Luke 12:2).
 This passage along with another 43 verses indicate that an “apocalypse” is a revelation.